Learning communities

 How to participate

-The Winter program will have four modules delivered over 8 weeks (schedule and modules below).
-Each module will be delivered three times—you only need to attend one session for each module to be considered as attended the module.
+This program will have five modules delivered over 11 weeks.
+Each module will be delivered three times.
+To fulfill the requirement of attending a module, you only need to attend one session for that particular module.

-Over the term, if you wish to change from one-time slot to another, you are free to do so.
-Attendance is tracked and combined for all four sessions for each module.
+Over the term, if you wish to change from one time slot to another, you are free to do so.
+Attendance is tracked and combined for all sessions of each module.

 Sometimes knowing where to start can be the hardest part.
 Get off on the right foot when you begin the writing process – begin by knowing what the professor is looking for in the assignment, how to get the most from a brainstorming session, and how a thesis statement helps you focus.